Set up Pi-Hole for network-wide ad blocking and Unbound for recursive DNS

 Next, you’ll notice the Pi-Hole web UI will show all clients as IP addresses, but there’s a few methods to show hostnames instead.
 (Or hostname.domain if you prefer.)
 The easiest way is to use Conditional Forwarding, though it seems to be an uncommon feature with most consumer-grade routers, so don’t be surprised if it doesn’t work for you.

-Go to Settings on the sidebar, click on the DNS tab, and scroll down to Advanced DNS settings.
+Go to Settings on the sidebar, click on the DNS tab, set the slider to Expert, and scroll down to Conditional Forwarding at the bottom.

 For the best security, both of these should be checked, but you can try unchecking one or both to see if they make the hostnames show.
 If the hostnames still don’t populate, it’s likely your router simply does not support conditional forwarding.

-You’ll have to manually add each device’s IP address and hostname/domain.
-Go to Local DNS on the navigation bar, and click on DNS Records.
+In that case, you’ll have to manually add each device’s IP address and hostname/domain.
+Go to Settings -> Local DNS Records on the sidebar.
+Here, type in a Domain (or hostname) and Associated IP, then click the plus [+] button.

 Alternately, you can manually edit the /etc/hosts file on the server running Pi-Hole.
 You can bind an IP to a hostname, domain or any other alias.